John J. Dascanio, VMD, DACT, DABVP (Equine)

 Professor of Theriogenology

 John Dascanio is the Senior Associate Dean for Academic and Student Affairs and a Professor of Theriogenology at Texas Tech University.
 He is a diplomate of the American College of Theriogenology and the American Board of Veterinary Practitioners, Equine Specialty.
-He grew up in Northwest Pennsylvania and worked on a Thoroughbred racetrack as a groom when in high school.
-He initially had the dream of being a mixed animal practitioner doing mostly horses and dairy cattle.
-He did not get in to veterinary school on his first try and had to have some perseverance to pursue his dream.
+He grew up in Northwest Pennsylvania and attended veterinary school at the University of Pennsylvania.
+He then completed an internship and residency program at Cornell University where he met his wife, Linda.
 His career has focused mostly on equine reproduction and he has held a number of faculty positions at veterinary schools in and out of the United States.
-He moved to the Panhandle in the fall of 2019 to help build the School of Veterinary Medicine with his wife, Linda, a small animal veterinary technician from a dairy farm background.
+He moved to the Panhandle in the fall of 2019 to help build the School of Veterinary Medicine with his wife, Linda, a small animal veterinary technician from a dairy farm background in Central New York.

 His teaching focuses on all aspects of domestic animal reproduction.

-He is the Vice-President for the American College of Theriogenologists and a member of the American Veterinary Medical Association, the American College of Theriogenologists, the Society of Theriogenology, and the American Association of Equine Practitioners.
-He is currently working on the second edition of the text, Equine Reproductive Procedures
+He is the past President for the American College of Theriogenologists and a member of the American Veterinary Medical Association, the American College of Theriogenologists, the Society of Theriogenology, The Texas Veterinary Medical Association, and the American Association of Equine Practitioners.
+He is a board member for the Texas Veterinary Medical Foundation.